okta/okta-oidc-android/README.md

 The library allows customization to specific parts the SDK to meet developer needs.

-## Variants of client
+### Client variants

-You can create client which do login via web in async way
+You can create client which do sign in via web in async way

 ```java
 WebAuthClient webAuthClient = new Okta.WebAuthBuilder()